 Just a few blocks north of Hawthorne, bustling Southeast Belmont Street is a hub for Portlanders and visitors alike.
 Get in on the action with some noteworthy diversions that you won’t find anywhere else in town.

 Fuel up With Fun

 Here’s a surefire recipe for family fun: Let diners perfect their own pancake masterpieces with tabletop griddles.
 That’s how Slappy Cakes does it, offering a full range of toppings, from lavender honey and chocolate to blueberries and bananas, alongside a menu of ready-made dishes to jump-start any adventure.

 Want to hear an amazing tale?
 Some of Portland’s best stories can be found at Lone Fir Pioneer Cemetery, just north of Belmont.
-The final resting place of many of the city’s earliest settlers, Portland’s oldest cemetery invites visitors to connect with the past through a quiet stroll or on a monthly guided tour that highlights some of the graveyard’s famous residents, like one of the city founders, Asa Lovejoy.
+One of Portland’s oldest cemeteries, Lone Fir invites visitors to connect with the past through a quiet stroll or on a monthly guided tour that highlights some of the graveyard’s famous residents, like one of the city founders, Asa Lovejoy.

 For history that’s still above ground, video rental store Movie Madness doubles as a museum of sorts (besides the fact that it’s a living, working rental shop).
 Devoted to rare and obscure films, they also have original costumes on display from movies such as The Godfather II, The Wizard of Oz and The Sound of Music.